viboon/microsoft-teams-sample-get-started/README.md

 ## Contributing
 Please read [Contributing](contributing.md) for details on the process for submitting pull requests to us.

-## Versioning
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/officedev/microsoft-teams-sample-get-started/tags).

 ## License
 This project is licensed under the MIT License - see the [License](LICENSE) file for details.